US stocks rise, strong earnings send retailers higher - KESQ

 US stocks rise, strong earnings send retailers higher

+All the company sectors in the S&P 500 headed higher, with technology and financial stocks driving much of the rally.
+Chipmaker Nvidia rose 3.8% and Charles Schwab rose 2%.

-Financial and technology companies gained ground. ground.
-Charles Schwab rose 1.9% and chipmaker Nvidia rose 2.9%.
-Energy stocks moved higher along with a 2.3% rise in U.S. crude oil prices.
-Chevron rose 2.5%.
+Energy stocks moved higher along with a 0.4% rise in U.S. crude oil prices.
+Chevron rose 2.6%.

-Bond yields fell.
-The yield on the 10-year Treasury, which influences mortgage rates, slipped to 3.77% from 3.84% late Monday.
+Bond yields mostly fell.
+The yield on the 10-year Treasury, which influences mortgage rates, slipped to 3.76% from 3.84% late Monday.

 Nearly every company in the S&P 500 has reported their latest financial results, according to FactSet, and the results have been mixed.
 Companies in the index have reported overall earnings growth of about 2%, but have also issued various warnings about weaker consumer demand and crimped sales as inflation continues squeezing consumers.